SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

    cd algorithms/

-The SNAPPY Python template has already populated this with a couple of example algorithms, addition and multiplication.
+The SciKit-Surgery Python template has already populated this with a couple of example algorithms, addition and multiplication.
 These are nice examples, but a bit too simple for our tutorial.
 So lets delete them and create our own file, sphere_fitting.py.
 I chose sphere fitting as it was useful for me at the time, feel free to insert your own algorithm at this point.